dodslaser/cellophane/README.md

 # Cellophane

-A library for creating wrappers with SLIMS integration.
+A library for creating modular wrappers.

 ## Usage